AnshulAgrawal799/Sliding_Window-Jingle_Detection/plan.md

 - **Automatic storage**: Predictions are automatically saved to the database after processing each file
 - **File cleanup**: Successfully processed audio files are automatically deleted from the filesystem
+- **Data integrity**: Files are only deleted after confirming successful database storage
 - **Error handling**: Database failures are logged but don't stop processing
 - **Audio file lookup**: Uses filename matching to find corresponding `audio_file_id`
 - **Graceful degradation**: Can run predictions without database storage using `--no_db` flag

+**⚠️ Important**: Audio files are permanently deleted after successful processing.
+Ensure proper backups exist if original files need to be retained for any reason.

 ### Database Workflow

 1. Process audio file and generate prediction
 2. Look up `audio_file_id` in `audio_file` table using filename
 3. Insert prediction result into `jingle_detection` table
-4. Delete the audio file from filesystem after successful insertion
+4. **Delete the audio file from filesystem after successful insertion**
 5. Continue processing next file

 This provides persistent storage for analysis and reporting while maintaining the core detection functionality and automatic file cleanup.